-This week is International Coaching Week 2015, so we thought it a wonderful opportunity to celebrate the benefits of being a coach.
+This week is International Coaching Week, so we thought it a wonderful opportunity to celebrate the benefits of being a coach.

 Engaging others through coaching can strengthen personal and professional relationships.
-This is because personal information and insight is provided by the coachee and together strategies are formulated to achieve results.
+This is because personal information and insight are provided by the coachee and together strategies are formulated to achieve results.
 Throughout this process coaches make fundamental connections with those they support, as they share their sense of accomplishment and success.
 These relationships often transcend different age groups, hierarchies and work cultures.

 Whether running your own company or working for an organisation, success as a commercial coach often lies with the ability to develop personal and professional networks.
 These networks quickly widen and provide numerous opportunities to engage an audience.
 With the use of Social Media, the possibilities to provide expert commentary and connect with even larger groups are immense.

 Flexibility to live and work where you want